Finance Manager Qualifications & Skills

 - They must be able to understand, transform, and present data.

-- They need to be able to understand the company’s core business enough so that they can make predictions and forecasts and work with budgets.
+- They need to understand the company’s core business sufficiently so that they can make accurate predictions and forecasts, as well as work effectively with budgets.

 - They need to be masters in financial management, financial reporting, and risk mitigation.